All about Sean

 How did I get started with this writing malarkey I hear you ask.
 It's another one of these things I'm meant to burden you with I'm afraid.

 I have always enjoyed books and reading; the very first book I remember reading was the Wind in the Willows by Kenneth Grahame.
 Trips to the local library with my mother being a weekly thing, as she herself was an avid reader as well as an accomplished watercolourist.
 My artistic talents never developed beyond drawing stick figures, and the only thing I can draw are the drapes.
 However, I discovered I had a love of writing little stories, as all kids do I guess.
 Unfortunately my high school English teacher was a grade 'A' a-hole, and quite likely, a direct descendant of Genghis Khan.
 The result being he managed to put me off reading and writing for a good many years.
-Although I did make the most of these years in the wilderness by being a bit of a wild child I hasten to add.
+Although I did make the most of these years in the wilderness by being something of a wild child.

-After leaving college/university I rekindled my love affair with the written word and have read and wrote ever since, mostly short stories, but then about nine or ten years ago I started writing a novel.
-This like so many people's first book ended up gathering dust in a corner of a hard drive.
-Over the years I made several more attempts, all unsuccessful, until I found the genres that truly inspired me.
+After leaving college/university I rekindled my love affair with the written word and have read and putting pen to paper ever since, mostly short stories, but then about nine or ten years ago I started writing a novel.
+This like so many people's first book ended up gathering dust in a dark, lonely corner of a hard drive.
+Over the years I made several more attempts to write a novel, all unsuccessful, that is until I found the genres that truly inspired me.
 The result is I have notepads and whiteboards chock full of ideas for stories.
-As we speak I am in the process of publishing the second book in my Between States series, (an action/adventure series about shapeshifters).
+As we speak I have just published the second book in my Between States series, (an action/adventure series about shapeshifters), more details about current projects can be found here.